-You would probably laugh yourself silly if you saw me eat a sub like sausage, onion, pepper sub with my hands.
+You would probably laugh yourself silly if you saw me eat a sub like this sausage sub with my hands.
 Because I pick it up, take a bite and put the sub back down.
 Then I pick up a napkin and wipe my hands.
 Repeat a million times or until the sub is gone.

 The answer to how many napkins is going to be a secret because I don’t want you to think I’m strange.